HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Method

 The \textbf{overall loss function} is:

 where $\lambda$ is a trade-off adaptive parameter.
 This curated set of loss functions ensures the model learns the hierarchical representation and reconstructs images.
-More details can be found in the supplementary material.
+More details can be found in Sec.
+A of the supplementary material.

-During the inference stage, few-shot image generation can be performed by sampling random latent codes around the latent codes of given reference images that belong to the same ``parent'' images.

-\textbf{Hyperbolic Delta Mapper.} To define editing directions for few-shot image generation, one might use CLIP image features as pseudo-text conditions for text-guided editing in our hierarchical latent space.
-However, due to the modality gap between image and text feature spaces~\cite{Liang22ModalityGap}, this approach often results in poorly disentangled manipulations.
-Inspired by~\cite{lyu23deltaedit}, which aligns CLIP text-image features in the $\mathcal{W^+}$-space of StyleGAN2~\cite{Karras20}, we introduce a Hyperbolic Delta Mapper that aligns CLIP text-image features within hyperbolic space, enabling interpretable latent translation and effective text-driven editing.

-In the Hyperbolic Delta Mapper framework, we extract delta image-text features, $\Delta i=i_2-i_1$, and $\Delta t=t_2-t_1$, as condition vectors during training and inference.
-As shown in \cref{fig: pipeline}, training involves obtaining CLIP image space direction $\Delta i=i_2-i_1$ and corresponding hyperbolic direction $\Delta \boldsymbol{c}_{h}=\boldsymbol{c}_{h2}-\boldsymbol{c}_{h1}$.
-A latent mapper network in hyperbolic space, the Hyperbolic Delta Mapper, then predicts the editing direction based on:

-where $\boldsymbol{c}_{h1}$ and $i_1$ are used as the input of Hyperbolic Delta Mapper to provide specialized information for the source image.